gomezfonsecaa/gomezfonsecaa.github.io/_pages/about.md

 [//]: # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

-I am a graduate student in the [Department of Mathematics](https://math.nd.edu) at the [University of Notre Dame](https://www.nd.edu).
-My PhD advisor is [Dr. Roxana Smarandache](https://math.nd.edu/people/faculty/roxana-smarandache/).
+I received my PhD in [Mathematics](https://math.nd.edu) from the [University of Notre Dame](https://www.nd.edu) in May 2025.
+My PhD advisor was [Dr. Roxana Smarandache](https://math.nd.edu/people/faculty/roxana-smarandache/).

 My research interests lie in coding theory and graph theory.
 I have been interested in the construction of low-density parity-check (LDPC) codes, particularly protograph-based and quasi-cyclic (QC) LDPC codes, and in the optimization of their parameters.
 To solve problems in these areas, I use methodologies from algebra and applied algebra, combinatorics, discrete mathematics, and optimization.
 I am also interested in investigating broader families of error-correcting codes, such as generalized LDPC codes and codes from expander graphs, and quantum error correction.